-The GBRA Project Manager is responsible for implementing and tracking corrective action resulting from audit findings outlined in the audit report.
-Records of audit findings and corrective actions are maintained by both the CRP and the GBRA Project Manager.
+The GBRA Project Manager is responsible for implementing and tracking corrective actions.
+Records of audit findings and corrective actions are maintained by GBRA Project Manager.
 Audit reports and corrective action documentation will be submitted to the TCEQ with the Progress Report.

 If audit findings and corrective actions cannot be resolved, then the authority and responsibility for terminating work are specified in the CRP QMP and in agreements in contracts between participating organizations.